 9/11 - A Date Americans Will Never Forget!

 Tomorrow is 9/11, a date that will be forever etched on the mind of every American.
-That's because it was on this very day in 2001, that 3,000 innocent people lost their lives thanks to what will go down in history as one of the most daring and unusual terrorist attacks.
+That's because it was on this very day in 2001, that almost 3,000 innocent people lost their lives thanks to what will go down in history as one of the most daring and unusual terrorist attacks.
 Today, 11 years after the tragic event we tip our hats to all the victims and the unsung heroes that came together and saved the nation from what could have been an even worse tragedy.
 For those of you too young to remember this terrible day here, is a brief synopsis.

 On September 11th, 2001, 19 terrorists split into four groups, each with an expert pilot, hijacked four commercial flights - United Flight 93 from New Jersey, American Flight 77 from Washington D.C. and United Flight 175 and American Flight 11, both from Boston.
 The flights were all selected because they were heading across the country either to Los Angeles or San Francisco and therefore, loaded with fuel.

 Two made their way to the twin towers of the World Trade Center in New York City, hitting the high-rises at 8.46am and 9.03am respectively, while the third flew to Virginia and crashed into the Pentagon at 9.37am.
 The fourth, United Flight 93 was believed to have been making its way straight to the Capitol or White House.
 However, the brave passengers thwarted the terrorists' efforts - While they did succeed in diverting the flight and preventing thousands of more deaths, they were not as successful in saving themselves.
 The plane crashed in an empty field outside Shanksville, Pennsylvania, killing all 44 passengers.